 Bad WiFi told us we could do (even) better

 Under light packet loss, TCP bandwidth gets dramatically reduced, as the TCP algorithm tends to lower its bandwidth window for each lost packet as to adjust to the maximum limiting bandwidth of the transmission channel (here: WiFi).
-This impacts HTTP and general Web browsing experience (HTTP runs on TCP).
+This impacts HTTP and the general Web browsing experience (HTTP runs on TCP).

 Worse, a lot of DNS queries were never answered, due to DNS using UDP, which does not guarantee delivery and does not retransmit lost data.
-Failing DNS means that our Web browsers often fail to resolve hostnames, most often for third party scripts that websites load, which resolve a lot of hostnames.
+Failing DNS means that our Web browsers often fail to resolve hostnames, most often for third-party scripts that websites load, which resolve a lot of hostnames.